For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 contract retainers and other sources of income (sponsorships etc). ******** |

-21 March 2024 Following an
+21 March 2024 Following an enquiry

-history, edged out only by the Rawalpindi Test in 2022 (1768 runs).
-Australia
+edged out only by the Rawalpindi Test in 2022 (1768 runs).
+Australia managed

-stands.
 There were no fewer than 17 scores of more than 50 in the match.
 That final run

 chase was marked by an extraordinary set of run outs, four in all.
 Three of